STADIUM LIGHTS AT TE KORI SCOTT POINT

 The Opportunity for Lights

-There is a unique opportunity while construction is still underway to include stadium lights in the Te Kori Scott Point masterplan.
+There is a unique opportunity while construction of the first baseball diamond is still underway to include the planned stadium lights.
 Stadium lights support the ability to train and play on the fields without any natural light, on cloudy days and during the evenings.
 Stadium lights are designed in a way to not disturb neighbours and they don’t lead to excessive wear and tear on the grass due to the infield being turf.
 These types of lights do exist for other sports – ie, Rosedale Park for softball – but this would be a first for baseball.

 The ability for our clubs to make the most of our new fields is limited.
 Nowhere in New Zealand are there any baseball fields with quality stadium lights.
 When the North Shore City Baseball Club sent a youth team overseas recently to South Korea for a baseball tournament, a parent commented: